-The charge for board and room in the women's dormitories is \$990 a college year, payable in four equal installments.
+The charge for board, room, and allowance of laundry in the women's dormitories is \$990 a college year, payable in four equal installments.
 For the fall term, the first payment is due 30 days prior to the date of registration and the second payment at midterm.
 For the spring semester, payments are due at the beginning of the term and at midterm.